pseifer/shar/README.md

 ./shar --owl "https://www.w3.org/TR/owl-guide/wine.rdf" --prefixes resources/wine.prefix
 ```

 Do the same as before, but instead of launching a REPL session, prove that RedWine is Wine and terminate with the appropriate exit code.
+Note, that this makes *SHAR* a useful tool in the context of more general purpose shell scripting.

 ```sh
 ./shar --owl "https://www.w3.org/TR/owl-guide/wine.rdf" --prefixes resources/wine.prefix --entails ":RedWine ⊑ :Wine"